nathanchere/nFMOD/readme.md

 nFMOD is an attempt at "refinement".

 At this point in time nFMOD focuses solely on Windows.
 While Mono-based cross platform support is possible, it's not a priority.
-If you require an example of using FMOD with platforms other than Winfows please look at [FmodSharp] (https://gitorious.org/fmodsharp) which appears to also use the same FMOD SDK base but has GTK+ / Mono samples working.
+If you require an example of using FMOD with platforms other than Winfows please look at [FmodSharp] (https://gitorious.org/fmodsharp) which appears to also use the same FMOD SDK base but has GTK+ / Mono samples working. nFMOD actually started out as a fork of FmodSharp before I realised similarity to the official FMOD SDK and decided to base off the latter for consistency.

 [![Send me a tweet](http://nathanchere.github.io/twitter_tweet.png)](https://twitter.com/intent/tweet?screen_name=nathanchere "Send me a tweet") [![Follow me](http://nathanchere.github.io/twitter_follow.png)](https://twitter.com/intent/user?screen_name=nathanchere "Follow me")